orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 	- p-adic numbers
 	- sierpinski etc.. a xor b = a+b ; boundary is addition of boundary/self-loop?
 - Separate example of homoiconicity, move along/switch position through two local changes, or something more interesting ; take entire structure, and place at some selection.
-- at the end simple example of efficiency/closeness/differentiability

 - Could link the practical ignorance/intelligence to partially reversible ignorant compression - or just ignore these for now